 Our Elektron®43 alloy demonstrated its excellent resistance to ignition when it became the first magnesium alloy to pass new, rigorous flammability testing conducted by the U.S. Federal Aviation Administration (the "FAA").
 Consequently, in June 2013, the FAA stated that it would allow magnesium alloys in aircraft seats as long as certain requirements were met, including passing the FAA-developed flammability test, which was added to the "Materials Fire Test Handbook" in October 2014.
 This became a key reference for aircraft seat manufacturers.
 While working with the FAA, Magnesium Elektron was simultaneously working with SAE International, a leading engineering association that many years ago banned the use of magnesium in airline seats (reference: SAE AS8049B).
 In May 2014, SAE International submitted new technical findings to support removal of the ban, followed in August 2015 by a newly revised standard, AS8049C, which includes wording that now allows the use of magnesium alloys that meet criteria specified in the FAA fire test handbook.
 Since our patented Elektron®43 and Elektron®21 alloys meet these demanding performance requirements, seat manufacturers in Europe and North America continue actively to evaluate Elektron®43 due to the significant weight saving the alloy offers in aircraft seat construction.
-Seat manufacturers have been exhibiting prototype seats, which have been built utilizing our alloys in their construction, and one low volume manufacturer has commercialized a seat which is now in use.
+Seat manufacturers have been exhibiting prototype seats, which have been built utilizing our alloys in their construction, and one manufacturer has commercialized a seat for use in a low volume aerospace application.
+Recently we have commercialized two new alloys, SynerMag®, for use in bioresorbable cardio stents and SoluMag®, a dissolvable alloy for use in the oil and gas industry.